Hello and welcome to my small corner of the Internet. I’m Emily, outside the box creative and all round slightly awkward mum of four.

 I met my now husband Scott shortly before graduating.
 Together we have studied, juggled careers, watched boxsets, and had three more children.
 We are attachment parents but def more slummy than crunchy.

 Devon born and bred Scott is a modern man I guess you’d say.
 Hes the tidy one of us both and a real hands on dad and step-dad.
 By day he’s a Lecturer in modern History and Classics and by night he can be found studying or playing Pokemon Go……I’d say that 80% of our marriage has been conducted via emojis over what’s app from separate rooms, maybe that’s why we’ve made it 7 years and are still fairly crazy about each other.

 Harriet made me a mummy.
-My beautiful girl was born in 2006 and has just started secondary school.
+My beautiful girl was born in 2006 and is in her second year of secondary school.
 I couldn’t be more proud of the little girl who it almost feels like I grew up with.
 She’s a creative, often found sewing, reading or writing.
 She’s passionate about animals and all things polar bear related.
 A true Gryffindor, and feminist warrior.

 Gulliver is the youngest of the Macdonald brood, our newest addition was born July 2017, so far I can tell you he likes, boob, mama cuddles, his brothers pulling faces at him, fromage frais and putting wooden blocks in his mouth….